bioSyntax/bioSyntax/dev/man/man_pdf.md

 ### CIGAR Strings

-In `.sam` files the Query:Reference alignment is summarized efficiently but illegibly as a [CIGAR String](https://genome.sph.umich.edu/wiki/SAM#What_is_a_CIGAR.3F).
+In `.sam` files the Query:Reference alignment is summarized efficiently but illegibly as a [\<CIGAR String\>](https://genome.sph.umich.edu/wiki/SAM#What_is_a_CIGAR.3F).
 With a little bit of highlighting these become much easier to read (Figure 4).

 ![ CIGAR strings colouring](images/less-CIGAR.png)

 ### Amino Acid Color Schemes

 You can choose from several color-schemes for amino-acid fasta files.
-The `Fasta Clustal` (Default) syntax colors amino acids based on their [physiochemical properties](http://www.jalview.org/help/html/colourSchemes/clustal.html), so does `Fasta Hydrophobicity`, or you may prefer better discrimination of each amino acids with `Fasta Zappo` or `Fasta Taylor`.
+The `Fasta Clustal` (Default) syntax colors amino acids based on their [\<physiochemical properties\>](http://www.jalview.org/help/html/colourSchemes/clustal.html), so does `Fasta Hydrophobicity`, or you may prefer better discrimination of each amino acids with `Fasta Zappo` or `Fasta Taylor`.

 # Support